Din-i Ilahi: After Akbar

-Dīn-i Ilāhī appears to have survived Akbar according to the Dabestān-e Mazāheb of Mohsin Fani.
-However, the movement was suppressed by penalty and force after his death and was totally eradicated by Aurangzeb, a task made easier by the fact that the religion never had more than 19 adherents.
+Dīn-i Ilāhī appears to have survived Akbar according to the Dabestān-e Mazāheb.
+However, the movement was suppressed by force after his death and was totally eradicated by Aurangzeb, a task made easier by the fact that the religion never had more than 19 adherents.

-In the 17th century, an attempt to re-establish the Dīn-i-Ilāhī was made by Shah Jahan's eldest son, Dara Shikoh, but any prospects of an official revival were halted by his brother, Aurangzeb, who executed him on grounds of apostasy.
-Aurangzeb later compiled the Fatawa-e-Alamgiri, reimposed the jizya, and established Islamic Sharia law across the Indian Subcontinent, spreading Islamic orthodoxy and extinguishing any chance of religious reform for generations.
+In the 17th century, an attempt to re-establish the Dīn-i Ilāhī was made by Shah Jahan's eldest son Dara Shikoh, but any prospects of an official revival were halted by his brother, Aurangzeb, who executed him on grounds of apostasy.
+Aurangzeb later compiled the Fatawa-e-Alamgiri, reimposed the jizya, and established Islamic law across the Indian subcontinent, spreading Islamic orthodoxy and extinguishing any chance of religious reform for generations.

 Beliefs and practices

 Although the spirit and central principles of Dīn-i Ilāhī were adapted from Sufism (including ideas from the Andalusi Sufi mystic, Ibn al-'Arabi), Akbar endeavored to create a synthesis of other beliefs and so his personal religion borrowed concepts and tenets from many other faiths.
 Aligned with Sufi practices, one's soul is encouraged to purify itself through yearning of God.
 Virtues included generosity, forgiveness, abstinence, prudence, wisdom, kindness, and piety.
 The following details illustrate the personal religious observances of Akbar:

 The visitation of Jesuit missionaries such as Rodolfo Acquaviva brought the virtue of celibacy into the House of Worship, where it consequently became a virtue of Akbar's faith that was not mandatory (as it is for the priests of Roman Catholicism) but respected.
 The faith also adopted the principle of ahimsa, an ancient virtue of almost all Indian religions, including Hinduism, Buddhism and Jainism.
 The nonviolence extended from humans to animals, encouraging vegetarianism and prohibiting the slaughter of animals for any reason at all.
-The Dīn-i Ilāhī had no sacred scriptures and, similar to both Islam and Sikhi, there was no priestly hierarchy.
+The Dīn-i Ilāhī had no sacred scriptures and, similar to both Islam and Sikhism, there was no priestly hierarchy.

 Light was a focus of divine worship, with a light-fire ritual based on the yasna (the primary form of worship in Zoroastrianism) and an adoption of the hymn of the 1,000 Sanskrit names for the sun.
 Followers were referred to as chelah (meaning "disciples").

-The major practices and beliefs of Dīn-i-Ilāhī were as follows:
+The major practices and beliefs of Dīn-i Ilāhī were as follows: